Thorongil80/Fairmount/README.md

 vanished from their web site.
 However, it was released under the GPL, so others may continue to develop it.

+## Note on this fork

+This fork is a a modified version that features Auto-Rip function.
+If you select a directory on startup, all mounted DVDs will get extracted thereto and then after completion the DVD ejected.
+Also this fork got rid of the overlay notification which disturbs workflow.

+If you do not select a directory on startup, it behaves exactly like the regular Fairmount.

+Note libdvdcss 2.13 has no Mac binary, so we point to 2.12 folder.

 ## Getting Binaries

 For now, a zip file of the .app for OS X 10.6 and later (Intel only)